Up to 50% off sofas & mattresses — limited‑time deals.

 How do I know if a sofa is warm or cool?

-Compare swatches against true white and against your floor tone; undertones show up fastest in side-by-side tests.
+Compare swatches against true white and against your floor tone.
+Undertones show up faster when you look at options side by side.

 What sofa color hides stains best?

-Medium tones with texture or subtle pattern hide daily marks better than very light solids or very dark flat weaves.
+Medium tones with texture, heathering, or a subtle pattern usually hide daily marks better than very light solids or very dark flat weaves.

 Can I choose a bold sofa and keep it timeless?

 Yes.
-Choose a muted, complex shade (navy, forest, clay) and keep large surrounding surfaces calmer.
+Choose a muted, complex shade such as navy, forest green, or clay, then let the larger surrounding surfaces stay calmer.

 Why does my sofa look different at night?